JosephusPaye/stash/README.md

 ## How it works

-With Stash, you wrap an expensive function whose result you want to cache using `stash.cache()`.
-The function wrapped is called a producer, and a key is provided to use when caching the produced value.
+Stash allows you to wrap an expensive function whose result you want to cache using `stash.cache()`.
+The function wrapped is called a producer, and a key is provided to use for caching the produced value.

-The first time `stash.cache()` is called, the producer is called, and the value produced is stored in the cache using the provided key.
-On subsequent calls, the cache is checked to see if there's an existing value that hasn't expired.
+The first time `stash.cache()` is called, the producer is called and the value produced is stored in the cache using the provided key.
+On subsequent calls, the cache is checked to see if there's an existing value for the key that hasn't expired.
 If there is, that value is returned without calling the producer.
 If there isn't, the producer is called to produce a new value, which is then cached and returned.

-When [stale-while-revalidate](https://tools.ietf.org/html/rfc5861#section-3) is enabled, expired items that haven't exceeded the `staleWhileRevalidate` value are returned immediately, and the producer is called asynchronously to update the value in the cache, which is returned on subsequent calls.
+When [stale-while-revalidate](https://tools.ietf.org/html/rfc5861#section-3) is enabled, expired items that haven't exceeded the `staleWhileRevalidate` value are returned immediately, and the producer is called asynchronously to update the value in the cache, for return on subsequent calls.
+See [Using stale-while-revalidate](#using-stale-while-revalidate)

-Out of the box, Stash provides an in-memory storage for cache items.
-It also allows you to [provide your own storage](#using-custom-storage).
+Out of the box, Stash provides an in-memory storage for cached items, and you can [provide your own storage](#using-custom-storage).

-The cache is updated only on demand, and stale items are not cleared automatically.
-You can call [`stash.clearStale()`](#stashclearstale) at an interval you choose to periodically remove stale items.
+The cache is updated only on demand, and stale items are not removed automatically.
+You can call `stash.clearStale()` periodically at an interval you choose to remove stale items.

 See [Usage](#usage) for examples, and [API](#api) for details.